The overall purpose of an incident investigation is to:

-- determine risk rating of near miss, hazard or incident being investigated
+- past near miss hazard or incident reports

 4.2 Determine contributing factors

-Recommendations are made to address the contributing factors and are aimed at eliminating or minimising risks associated with this or similar incidents, near misses or hazards.
+Once contributing factors have been determined recommendations are made to address the contributing factors and are aimed at eliminating or minimising risks associated with this or similar incidents.
 Recommendations should: